-Did you know that guinea pigs’ teeth grow throughout their whole lives?
+Guinea pigs’ teeth grow throughout their whole lives.
 That’s why it is necessary for the animals to wear them down.
 Otherwise, the teeth might overgrow or become misaligned and that will cause a series of problems in your beloved pet.

 To keep the cavy’s teeth healthy, you have to make sure that the little guy has enough things to chew on at all times.
-Of course, regular vet check-ups are a must, as some problems cannot be seen by a non-professional.
+Regular vet check-ups are a must, as some problems cannot be seen by a non-professional.

-Unfortunately, no matter how hard you try to take care of the fluffy ball, sometimes its teeth might just keep on growing too fast (even if the guinea pig has enough chews).
+Unfortunately, no matter how hard you try to take care of the fluffy ball, sometimes its teeth might just keep on growing too fast.
+Some of the problems that your pet may experience are the following:

-Elongated roots – can become a problem.
-That’s when the teeth start growing into the jaw.
+- Elongated roots – The teeth start growing into the jaw.
 Unfortunately, you can’t always spot that with a naked eye.
-There might be small bumps on the cavy’s lower jaw.
-Or its eyes might start to tear up, but only an X-ray will help you tell if the little guy is suffering from elongated roots or not.
+There might be small bumps on the cavy’s lower jaw or its eyes might start to tear up.
+Only an X-ray will help you tell if the little guy is suffering from elongated roots or not.

-Malocclusion – is a condition that appears when the guinea pig’s teeth are not properly worn down.
+- Malocclusion – A condition that appears when the guinea pig’s teeth are not properly worn down.
 The bottom teeth would start growing towards the tongue, while the upper ones will make their way to the cheeks.
 Needless to say that the little fellow will be in pain, as the overgrown teeth cause different sores and injuries.
 Moreover, the guinea pig will stop eating.

 If you noticed that that the teeth of your guinea pig started to break or to simply fall out, then it might mean that there is something wrong with the cavy’s diet.
-In a healthy.
-Guinea pig the teeth will grow back just fine.
-However, if there is a sharp part that might be hurting the poor fellow, it’s better to pay a visit to the vet.
+If there is a sharp part that might be hurting the poor fellow, it’s better to pay a visit to the vet.

 However, this condition might not be a reaction to food.
 Bacterial infections can cause diarrhea.
 This condition can also be a symptom of enteritis.
 In such a case, you won’t be able to adequately treat diarrhea all on your own, so a trip to the vet is a must.

 One of the conditions that you should be aware of is ‘bumblefoot’ (pododermatitis).
-Fortunately, you can easily notice this illness as the pads of the feet of your precious guinea pig will no longer be pink and soft.
+Fortunately, you can easily notice this illness, as the pads of the feet of your precious guinea pig will no longer be pink and soft.
 You will spot sores that have been caused by an infection.
 Usually, such a condition occurs when an obese guinea pig lives in a wire-bottomed and/or dirty cage.
 The condition is chronic and causes a lot of pain.
-Needless to say that the poor cavy will find it challenging to move around.

-The first thing that you have to know about fungal problems in guinea pigs is that humans can easily catch them as well.
+The first thing that you have to know about fungal problems in guinea pigs is that humans can easily catch them.
 So, make sure to wash your hands after you handle your guinea pig.
 If you suspect that the poor fellow has a fungal problem, use gloves.

-Did you know that guinea pigs can’t sweat?
+Guinea pigs can’t sweat.
 That’s why cavies don’t like hot weather.
 In fact, it might even be dangerous.
 If the temperatures are above 78.8°F, then you have to make sure that the cage of your guinea pig is not located under direct sunlight.
-The little fellow can easily get a heatstroke as it’s practically impossible to cool down with a thick coat.
+The little fellow can easily get a heatstroke, as it’s practically impossible to cool down with a thick coat.

-If you have noticed that your beloved pet is lying down and is rapidly breathing, then quickly place the cage in a cooler place (ideally, with a breeze) and make sure to sprits some cold water on the little guy to help the cavy cool down (however, it should not be ice water).
+If you have noticed that your beloved pet is lying down and is rapidly breathing, then quickly place the cage in a cooler place.
+Make sure to sprits some cold water on the little guy to help the cavy cool down.
+However, it should not be ice water.

 Needless to say that if you fail to help the little guy it might pass away.

 Fortunately, you can easily get rid of lice with the help of the right shampoo.
 Simply remember that the tiny insects are contagious.
 You would have to thoroughly clean the cage and even the room in which the guinea pigs live.
-In case you have other pets, you would have to bathe the animals with a suitable shampoo as well.
+In case you have other pets, you would have to bathe the animals with a suitable shampoo.